GDPR is here… but what does it mean for you?

 – Employees have and will continue to receive security and protective training

-– Updates to incident management process have been made, including the notification of a privacy breach for impacted users and authorities
+– There are updates to incident management process, including the notification of a privacy breach for users and authorities

-– We have taken a complete inventory of PII and data processing
+– A complete inventory of PII and data processing is taken

-– We have reviewed all data processing and subprocessors for compliance
+– We review all data processing and subprocessors for compliance

 Going Beyond GDPR